Hire in Malaysia

 Employment Insurance System (EIS): SOCSO has implemented a compulsory EIS effective from Jan 2018.
 EIS is implemented as a platform to provide temporary financial assistance and job employment assistance to employees who lost their employment

 - All employers are required to contribute for each staff (except for government sector, domestic helper and self-employment)

-- Employees from age 18 to 60 years old (except 1st time contributor with age 57 and above)
+- Employees from age 18 to 60 years old (except 1st time contributors with age 57 and above)

 - Applicable for local employees only